nexpy/nexpy/doc/source/pythongui.rst

                            can be used to set the path to the imported file.
                            This can be retrieved as a string using self.get_filename().
-     ImportDialog.buttonbox: Contains a "Cancel" and "OK" button to close the dialog.
+     ImportDialog.close_buttons: Contains a "Cancel" and "OK" button to close the dialog.
 This should be placed at the bottom of all import dialogs.
  """

  from PySide import QtCore, QtGui